 - Locate grease bins appropriately.
 Location, location, location!
-Ensure that employees can easily access outdoor grease bins and that they are placed in well-lit areas and within reasonable distance of the kitchen door.
+Ensure that employees can easily access outdoor grease bins and that they are placed in well-lit areas and within a reasonable distance of the kitchen door.

 - Schedule for grease bins to be pumped regularly.
 Be alert to how full grease containers are and when the grease pumping company is next scheduled to pump.

 - Designate a safe equipment washing area.
-Kitchen mats, grills and other equipment should be washed down in an area that does not lead to a storm drain.
+Kitchen mats, grills, and other equipment should be washed down in an area that does not lead to a storm drain.

 PROPER FOG MANAGEMENT CAN:

 - Avoid expensive repairs.
 FOG solidifies around the insides of underground stormwater pipes.
 This can lead to pipe bursts, overflows, backups and blockages, which can cost you a lot more money than proper FOG management (this includes steep fines and repair costs up to $20,000).
 Food service establishments that contribute to FOG buildup in pipes can even face lawsuits.